 We will also speak to local agents to assess the likely demand for the property to provide a cross section of professional opinions and guidance on the value and how long it could take to secure a sale in current market conditions.

 Step 2 – On the 5th anniversary: Shareholder vote

 Resale Market trading will be suspended.

-Payment of future dividends will be suspended, with net rental income accumulating within the property’s accounts, until the 5-year exit process is complete, and distributed to investors at that point.
+Payment of future dividends will be suspended, with any net rental income accumulating within the property’s accounts, until the 5-year exit process is complete.

 Shareholders will vote on whether or not they would like to sell their full shareholding in the property at the independent surveyor’s valuation.